MohitS05/Mohits05/README.md

 ### Hi there 👋

--🔭 I’m currently working on Web porting of Legacy code in cpp
+-🔭 I’m currently working on Multithreading a CPP library

+- 👯 I’m looking to collaborate on running CPP code on web

 -🌱 I’m currently learning internals of process working in Linux.